 We could spend hours arguing the merits of a good gaming headset.
 They are easily one of the best accessories available for the Xbox 360, whether you’re a die-hard Halo devotee or just a casual gamer, ushering in a new era of sound quality and immersion that just wasn’t offered on consoles a decade ago.
 Although they may not be completely necessary, they represent the best option for those seeking to take Xbox Live chats and in-game strategy to the next level.
 Plus, they’re a terrific way to retain fantastic sound in those times when overly-sensitive neighbors are likely to come pounding on your door at an explosion’s notice (the nerve of them).

 Here are our picks for the best Xbox 360 headsets.
 We didn’t say they were the cheapest available, but they’re undoubtedly some of the best and worthy of the investment.
-Also, check out our continually updated best headphones along with our choices for the best PS3 headsets and the overall best gaming headsets.
+Also, check out our continually updated best headphones and the overall best gaming headsets lists.
 For more in-depth reviews, take a look at our gaming headset and headphone review section.

 The XP Seven has it’s downfalls, such as the less-than-impressive virtual surround and lack of wireless options, but it remains one of our personal favorites for listening to a vast assortment of multimedia despite similarly-equipped offerings from Astro and Tritton.
 Check out our full, in-depth Turtle Beach Ear Force XP Seven review to find out why.